The Stewards War series consists of the following works (with more on the way) and Book two, is now available!

 genre: Historical fantasy romance

-Available at Amazon and in ebook and paperback.
+Available at Amazon, Smashwords, and elsewhere in ebook and paperback.

 Add DRUID WARRIOR’S HEART to your Goodreads shelves here.(FYI , weirdoes that they are, they still insist on showing the old covers–as if you can actually purchase those anywhere.)